iamklevy/Smart-Home-System/README.md

 5. **Entry Attack Alert**
    - Detect entry using an ultrasonic sensor.
    - Set an "alert" variable on Firebase if an intrusion is detected.
-   - Microcontroller listens for the "alert" variable change and sends a notification to the Android app.
+   - The microcontroller listens for the "alert" variable change and sends a notification to the Android app.
    - Display "We are Safe" or "We are at Risk!" message on the app.
    - Reset "alert" to false upon correct password entry.